Frequently Asked Questions

 2. How do I secure my spot and is subsidy available?

-To secure your spot, we ask for a security deposit which is equal to 10 days of fees + a non-refundable $50 registration fee.
-The deposit portion will be returned to you at the end of your stay at MACCP as long as your child has come into care, and you provide one month’s written notice when you decide to withdraw.
+To secure your spot, we ask for a security deposit which is equal to 10 days of fees + a non-refundable (CWELCC reduced) $23.63 registration fee.
+The deposit portion will be returned to you at the end of your stay at MACCP as long as your child has come into care, and you provide one month’s written notice when you decide to withdraw, and there are no fees outstanding.
 For families who qualify, there is municipal subsidy available which you can apply for here: https://www.toronto.ca/community-people/employment-social-support/child-family-support/child-care-support/

 3. What are the drop off and pick up procedures?

-During COVID our operating hours are 7:45 AM - 5:45 PM.
-Children should be dropped off during the screening hours which are 7:45-9:45 a.m. every day.
-Currently parents are not allowed inside the centre.
-Your child will be screened at Door #7 and then escorted to their classroom.
-Pick up must be by 5:45 p.m.
-Families will be charged $1.00 per minute for late pickups after 5:45 p.m.
+Our operating hours are 7:30 AM - 6:00 PM.
+Children should be dropped off by 10:00 a.m. to ensure they are able to enjoy the full day of activities.
+Please enter the centre at Door #7 and escort your child first to the washroom to wash their hands and then to their classroom.
+Pick up must be by 6:00 p.m.
+Families will be charged $1.00 per minute per child for late pickups after 6:00 p.m.

 4. How can parents participate in centre activities?

 Families contribute to our centre in lots of very important ways!
 Families frequently volunteer to help at annual events, such as the holiday party or our end of year Pizza Party.
 Parents are also invited to participate in monthly enrichment activities in the children’s classrooms - this could mean reading a story, playing an instrument, or teaching the children different words in your home language!
-During COVID, these activities are unfortunately suspended, but we hope to be able to resume them as the situation continues to improve.
 MACCP is also governed by a volunteer Board of Directors that is composed of parents and other community members.

 5. How many children and staff are in each room?